bowmanjd/gittalk/slides/presentation.md

 <!-- .slide: data-background-image="assets/dining-room.jpg"  -->

-In software, pretty much all we do is “staging”  <!-- .element: class="darktext" -->
+In software, we have “staging” and more  <!-- .element: class="darktext" -->

 1. We stage files and changes <!-- .element: class="fragment darktext" -->
 2. We “commit” those changes to the “product” <!-- .element: class="fragment darktext" -->